Samadhi632/IT3040-Assignment1-IT23637146/README.md

-# IT3040-Assignment1-IT23637146
 # Singlish Translator Playwright Tests

-his project contains automated tests for the SwiftTranslator Singlish to Sinhala conversion system using Playwright.
+This project contains automated tests for the SwiftTranslator Singlish to Sinhala conversion system using Playwright.

 ## Project Overview